 I don’t believe in witchcraft, ghosts, Bigfoot, the Loch Ness monster, or anything else that can’t be proven to exist via science and logic.
 I am, however, interested in all of the above, and pretty much anything else that can be considered paranormal or supernatural.
-This is mainly because I spent much of my childhood reading Arthur C Clarke’s Mysterious World books.
-But it’s also because I grew up right next to a very strange place that would have given even the late old Arthur C the willies.
+This is mainly because I spent part of my childhood reading Arthur C Clarke’s Mysterious World books.
+But it’s also because as a kid I often visited a very strange place that would have given even the late old Arthur C the creeps.

 Geographically, Winlaton sits at the top of the world, high on a hill overlooking the River Tyne.
 From its privileged vantage point you can see Newcastle’s Tyne Bridge and my beloved St James’ Park.
 To the south of Winlaton, fields and woods spill down into the Derwent Valley.
 The coal-dust track that leads down there (an old funeral route) is called the Black Path.
 Winlaton Mill is at the bottom of the valley, and Whickham is on the other side.
 The wood between Winlaton and Winlaton Mill is called Lands Wood.
 And in an open meadow within Lands Wood sits the Witches’ Circle.